 Eat “facturas” at a “Panadería” or “Confitería”

 Facturas are pastries of different kinds which Argentines love.
 We buy them by the dozen (you can buy half or a quarter dozen as well).
-Medialunas (croissants) are the most common factura and we have two different kinds.
+Medialunas (croissants but Argentinean style) are the most common factura and we have two different kinds.
 The “Medialunas de grasa” (fat based croissants) are thinner and longer than regular croissants, and less moist, potentially a bit less sweet.
 The “Medialunas de manteca” (butter based croissants) are plumper, shorter and are usually painted with syrup, so they are sweeter.
 You might want to try the “cañoncito de dulce de leche” and “alfajorcitos de maizena” both are dulce de leche filled pastries.
 The best places where you can buy these are Confitería Dos Escudos (various locations), El Galeón, Santa Paula, La Argentina (various locations) or Ritz.

 Visit the Museo Nacional de Bellas Artes